SoftAndTech/BookingCalendar/README.md

     Add hover/active effects

     Theme the calendar to match your UI

-Main classes include:

-    .sts-calendar – Wrapper

-    .sts-date-cell – Day cell

-    .booked, .selected, .disabled – Status markers

 ## 📝 License

-MIT License
+⚠️ This software is proprietary and intended for internal use only.
+Unauthorized use, distribution, or modification is strictly prohibited.

 ## 👤 Author

 SoftAndTech — www.softandtech.co.in
+Akhil Vijay and Sreejith P

 ## 🤝 Contributions

-Pull requests, suggestions, and bug reports are welcome!
+Pull requests, suggestions, and bug reports are welcome only with authors permission!

 ## 📩 Contact

 Need help or customization?

 📧 softandtech.sol@gmail.com

----

-Let me know if you also want:

-- Markdown version of the demo page for GitHub Preview.
-- A custom NPM build or Webpack-ready export.
-- Laravel Mix/Vite plugin instructions.